TheDhejavu/bankNuban/README.md

 ## Step 4.
 If your result is 10, then use 0 as your check digit

-## The Table below shows the 3 digit codes of all banks.
+## The Table below shows the 3 digit codes of some banks.

 S/N| BANK| CODE |
 --- | --- | --- |